cloudnative-netcore/netcorekit/README.md

 - Documentation template with OpenAPI documentation.
 - Work natively with Kubernetes or even with Service Mesh.

+### Get Started
+- Take a look at [Get started](https://github.com/cloudnative-netcore/netcore-kit/wiki/Get-Started) section and [Play with Kubernetes](https://github.com/cloudnative-netcore/netcore-kit/wiki/Deploy-on-k8s-on-local) section to know more about this toolkit.

+- Basic used can be found at [TodoApi Sample](https://github.com/cloudnative-netcore/netcore-kit/tree/master/samples/TodoApi)
+- More advance at [Coolstore Microservices](https://github.com/vietnam-devs/coolstore-microservices) project.

 ### Installation

 **NetCoreKit** can be [found here on NuGet](https://www.nuget.org/packages?q=NetCoreKit) and can be installed by copying and pasting the following command into your Package Manager Console within Visual Studio (Tools > NuGet Package Manager > Package Manager Console).